pieroproietti/penguins-eggs/README.md

 > **To gain a deeper understanding of the implementation and view the source code related to the `eggs wardrobe get [REPO]` command, you can refer to the following link:** [src/commands/wardrobe/get.ts](https://github.com/pieroproietti/penguins-eggs/blob/master/src/commands/wardrobe/get.ts)

 ## `eggs wardrobe list [WARDROBE]`
- The `eggs wardrobe list [WARDROBE]` command is used to list costumes and accessories stored in a wardrobe.
+ <p align="justify">  The `eggs wardrobe list [WARDROBE]` command is used to list costumes and accessories stored in a wardrobe.
 It is a command-line interface (CLI) command that can be executed with different options.
-Here is an expanded and rewritten explanation of the command:
+Here is an expanded and rewritten explanation of the command:</p>

 **USAGE**
 ```